eshita19/oracle-db/README.md

     - Savepoint is like talking snapshots of the current state of transaction.
 Declaration `SAVEPOINT A`.
 We can revert to particular snapshot by calling `ROLLBACK TO SAVEPOINT A`.
   - **Locking the record using SELECT**:
     - `SELECT * FROM EMPLOYEE WHERE EMPLOYEE_ID = 100 FOR UPDATE`: Using `For UPDATE`, the record will be locked even with select statement.
 So no other sesssion can manipulate record.
 It will be unlocked only when the previous session calls commit/rollback.
+    - We can specify `FOR UPDATE no wait` if we want current session to fail fast with "resource busy" error instead of hanging, if the record is locked by other seesion.